rmsepulveda/FWD-project4-news-nlp/README.md

 After you've created your local copy and added your API key to the `.env` file, you're ready to start using it!

 ### Production setup
-To run the production server, run these commands
+To run the production server these commands
 ```
 npm run build-prod
 npm run start

 ```
 This will create a `dist` folder with the built code.
 The production server runs on `localhost:8081`

 ### Development setup
 To start the developer server.
-This should open a new window in your browser with the app running on `localhost:8080`
+Open two terminals and run these commands.
 ```
+In terminal 1:  This should open a new window in your browser with the app running on `localhost:8080`

 npm run build-dev
 ```
+In terminal 2:

+npm run start
+...